 - Roasting sheet – This heavy duty baking tray with an edge is perfect for roasting vegetables.
 Since roasted veggies take on sweet, smoky and delicious flavor, you’ll want to eat vegetables more often.
-Just toss chopped up cauliflower, carrots, onions or other veggies with a little bit of olive oil, salt and pepper and let the oven do the rest.
+Just toss chopped up cauliflower, carrots, onions or other veggies with a little bit of olive oil and your favorite herbs and let the oven do the rest.

 - Kitchen Tongs – Many cooks think of tongs an extension of their hands while cooking.
 You can use tong for many things in the kitchen including stir frying or sautéing; tossing a salad; removing corn on the cob or pasta from boiling water; handling baked potatoes; or turning hot trays in the oven.
 Who couldn’t use an extra pair of hands in the kitchen?

 Article copyright © 2015 American Heart Association.
 This recipe is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.